felixge/node-nix/Readme.md

 to windows.
 So I have started this addon for functions that are commonly found in the standard libraries of other languages.

+## Install

+To install this package, simply run:

+    npm install nix

 ## API

 ### nix.fork();